Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Technical Implementation Plan:

-- Context with URL: After the Agent browses a webpage, when providing the content (or summary) of that page to a large language model (LLM), the complete URL of the page must be included as context information.
+- Context with URL: After the Agent browses a webpage, when providing the content (or summary) of that page to the large language model (LLM), the complete URL of the page must be passed as context information.
 This allows the LLM to judge the authority of the information source based on the domain name (e.g.,

 nvidia.com